xkiwilabs/DDPG-using-PyTorch-and-ML-Agents/README.md

 The files in the python/. directory are the ML-Agents toolkit files and dependencies required to run the Reacher environment.
 For more information about the Unity ML-Agents Toolkit visit: https://github.com/Unity-Technologies/ml-agents

-## Example Unity Environment - Banana's
+## Example Unity Environment - Reacher
 The example uses a modified version of the Unity ML-Agents Reacher Example Environment.
 The environment includes In this environment, a double-jointed arm can move to target locations.
 A reward of +0.1 is provided for each step that the agent's hand is in the goal location.